Information on Pilsworth South Landfill, Pilsworth Road, Unsworth, Bury BL9 8QZ

 When will the public get to see results from air testing & health advice/info?

-Mobile Monitoring Facility known as an MMF was installed in the community at Our Lady and St Pauls RC Primary School, Sutherland Rd, Heywood, on Thursday 9th May 2024, which is near to Pilsworth South Landfill Site.
+We have carried out a 103-day period of monitoring from 10th May 2024 until 20th August 2024.
+The Mobile Monitoring Facility known as an MMF was installed at Our Lady and St Pauls RC Primary School, Sutherland Rd, Heywood, which is near to Pilsworth South Landfill Site.
+The preliminary report from this study shows that H2S (hydrogen sulphide which is often associated with landfill smells) had no exceedances measured against World Health Organisation health limits.

 This is purely a decision for the Planning Authority.